About Splunk Stream

-Splunk App for Stream lets you capture, filter, index, and analyze streams of network event data.
+Splunk Stream lets you capture, filter, index, and analyze streams of network event data.

-A "stream" is a grouping of network event data that has a specific network data protocol.
-When combined with logs, metrics, and other information, the streams that you capture with Splunk App for Stream can provide valuable insight into activities and behaviors occurring across your network infrastructure.
+A "stream" is a grouping of events defined by a specific network protocol and set of fields.
+When combined with logs, metrics, and other information, the streams that you capture with Splunk Stream can provide valuable insight into activities and behaviors occurring across your network infrastructure.

-- Passively capture "streams" of network event data.
+- Passively capture live streams of network event data.

 - Capture multiple protocols (HTTP, TCP, DNS, TNS, LDAP, and more).

 - Extract content from strings and generate hashes.

 - Analyze stream metadata before indexing.

 - Monitor network trends and app performance in pre-built dashboards.